-- a. make decisions regarding continued admission, and - b. notify the Department of Human Services, and the referring agency in writing, stating specifically the decisions of the Committee regarding admission, including specific reasons for denial of admission.

-2. If admission of an applicant is not continued at the Greer Center Facility after undergoing the evaluation process, the referring agency shall reimburse the Department of Human Services for the number of bed days used at the Medicaid rate for that unit.
-If admission of an applicant is continued, the applicant shall be certified for Medicaid reimbursement from the initial date of admission.

-H. Individuals who have been admitted and served by the Greer Center Facility shall be eligible for readmission services on the same basis as an individual initially seeking services.

-I. In addition to other discharge procedures and requirements provided by law, the interdisciplinary team of the Greer Center Facility shall have recommended discharge based upon a determination that the mental or physical condition of the individual prevents the individual from receiving appropriate services at the Greer Center Facility or that the individual has made progress in behavioral and emotional habilitation goals such that the individual no longer requires the specialized resources at the Greer Center Facility, and may function in a less restrictive setting.
+- a. make decisions regarding continued admission, and - b. notify the Department of Human Services, and the referring agency in writing, stating specifically the decisions of the Committee regarding admission, including specific reasons for denial of admission. - 2.
+If admission of an applicant is not continued at the Greer Center Facility after undergoing the evaluation process, the referring agency shall reimburse the Department of Human Services for the number of bed days used at the Medicaid rate for that unit.
+If admission of an applicant is continued, the applicant shall be certified for Medicaid reimbursement from the initial date of admission. - H. Individuals who have been admitted and served by the Greer Center Facility shall be eligible for readmission services on the same basis as an individual initially seeking services. - I. In addition to other discharge procedures and requirements provided by law, the interdisciplinary team of the Greer Center Facility shall have recommended discharge based upon a determination that the mental or physical condition of the individual prevents the individual from receiving appropriate services at the Greer Center Facility or that the individual has made progress in behavioral and emotional habilitation goals such that the individual no longer

-J. A referral to discharge is made to the Greer Center Discharge Committee, and the final decision to discharge is made by the Greer Center Discharge Committee.

-K. The Greer Center Discharge Committee shall:
+- 1 requires the specialized resources at the Greer Center Facility, and 2 may function in a less restrictive setting. - J. A referral to discharge is made to the Greer Center Discharge Committee, and the final decision to discharge is made by the Greer Center Discharge Committee. - K. The Greer Center Discharge Committee shall:

-1. Consist of a representative from the Greer Center Facility and representatives selected by the Director of the Department of Human Services; and

-2. Review the discharge referral and related materials to ensure that the individual can safely reside in a less restrictive setting with appropriate supports.

-L. The Commission for Director of Human Services is authorized and hereby directed to promulgate and amend rules necessary to implement the provisions of this section.
+- 1. Consist of a representative from the Greer Center Facility and representatives selected by the Director of the Department of Human Services; and - 2.
+Review the discharge referral and related materials to ensure that the individual can safely reside in a less restrictive setting with appropriate supports. - L. The Commission for Director of Human Services is authorized and hereby directed to promulgate and amend rules necessary to implement the provisions of this section. - SECTION 6.

-SECTION 6.
 AMENDATORY 10 O.S.
-2011, Section 1415, is amended to read as follows:

-Section 1415.
-A. The voluntary placement of a child in an institution for the mentally retarded individuals with intellectual disabilities by the child's parents shall not, by itself, abrogate the rights and authority of the parents.

-B. 1.
-Except as otherwise provided in this paragraph, no later than January 1, 1988, all residents of the institutions specified in Section 1406 of this title and all residents of other residential facilities for mentally retarded persons individuals with intellectual disabilities operated by the Department of Human Services who are eighteen (18) years of age or older shall have a guardian appointed by a court.
+2011, Section 1415, is amended to read as follows: - Section 1415.
+A. The voluntary placement of a child in an institution for the mentally retarded intellectually disabled by the child's parents shall not, by itself, abrogate the rights and authority of the parents. - B. 1.
+Except as otherwise provided in this paragraph, no later than January 1, 1988, all residents of the institutions specified in Section 1406 of this title and all residents of other residential facilities for mentally retarded intellectually disabled persons operated by the Department of Human Services who are eighteen (18) years of age or older shall have a guardian appointed by a court.
 A guardian shall not be required for a resident of said the institution eighteen (18) years of age or older for whom a guardian is not recommended as provided in subsection C of this section or who has not been found to be incompetent or incapacitated by the court.